MUI Fundamental Concepts Explained

 A variation of this model that alleviates some of the multi-lingual applications issues is the model where the localizable resources contain a set of different language resources.
 This model has a common code base and several resources for different languages in the same application.
-For example, an application can ship with English, German, French, Spanish, Dutch and Italian in the same package.
+For example, an application can ship with English, German, French, Spanish, Dutch, and Italian in the same package.
 The following image shows an application that contains multiple language resources.

 The next evolutionary step is to physically separate code and resources.
 In this model, the resources are abstracted from the code and physically separated in different implementation files.
-In particular, this means that the code can become truly language independent: the same physical code is actually shipped for all localized versions of an application.
+In particular, this means that the code can become truly language independent; the same physical code is actually shipped for all localized versions of an application.
 The following image illustrates that code and localizable resources must be physically separated.

 This approach has several advantages over the previous approaches:

-The MUI fundamental concepts of separating source code from language-specific resources physically and building a language-neutral core binary for an application essentially set up an architecture that is conducive to implementing the dynamic loading of language-specific resources based on user and system language settings.
+The MUI fundamental concepts of physically separating source code from language-specific resources, and building a language-neutral core binary for an application, essentially set up an architecture that is conducive to implementing the dynamic loading of language-specific resources based on user and system language settings.

 Application source code bundled into the language-neutral core binary can utilize MUI APIs in the Windows platform to abstract the selection of the appropriate display user interface language for a given context.
 MUI supports this by:

-The benefits of dynamically loading user-interface resources with prioritized fallback are that:
+The benefits of dynamically loading user-interface resources with prioritized fallback are: